vamsikrishna2049/terraform/ProductionLevel/DynamoDB/ReadMe.md

 # multi-region DynamoDB architecture

-## Key Benefits of This Setup:
+## Key Benefits of This Setup:<br>
-**1. Disaster Recovery:** By replicating the DynamoDB table across regions, this configuration ensures data is resilient to region-level failures.
+**1. Disaster Recovery:** By replicating the DynamoDB table across regions, this configuration ensures data is resilient to region-level failures.<br>
 **2. Global Application Support:** This can support global applications by providing low-latency access to DynamoDB data in multiple regions.
-**3. Data Backup/Archiving:** Exporting DynamoDB table data to an S3 bucket provides a way to back up data or perform long-term storage and processing.
+<br>**3.
+Data Backup/Archiving:** Exporting DynamoDB table data to an S3 bucket provides a way to back up data or perform long-term storage and processing.